ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/menubar.md

 # Menu bar

-The toolbar is the most basic user interface element of CKEditor&nbsp;5 that gives you convenient access to all its features.
-It has buttons and dropdowns that you can use to format, manage, insert, and change elements of your content.
+The toolbar is the most basic user interface element of CKEditor&nbsp;5 that gives you the convenient access to all editing options.
+The menu bar gives you easy access to the plethora of functions, while maintaining a clear, tidy and highly effective toolbar offering just the most important features at hand.
+This familiar experience popular in large editing desktop and online packages improves usability and efficiency.

 ## Demo

 Below is a demo presenting a sample menu bar for an editor with a basic set of features.
-Menu items can be easily added or removed.
-Read on to learn how to do that.

 {@snippet features/menubar-basic}

 <info-box info>
 	This demo presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor feature-rich editor example} to see more in action.
 </info-box>

+The menu bar will be automatically filled with features available in the editor and present in the [default preset](#default-menu-bar-preset).
+If some of the defaults are not installed (like in the demo above), they will simply not be displayed.

+You can easily remove some of the presets or add more items, including menu items for custom features.
+The structure can also be arranged to suit particular needs.

 ## Configuration